 Students receive one credit for the China Experience class and three credits for the trip to China.
 Students may participate in the class without traveling for one credit, but completion of the class is a prerequisite for attending the trip.

 To view photos from a previous China Experience trip, click here.

-To see the itinerary from the 2011 China Experience, click here.
+To see the itinerary for China Experience, click here.

 The next study abroad class sponsored by the Business Department will be to Argentina and Brazil in May 2017.